 Are Greenland sharks dangerous?

-There are no verified reports of a Greenland shark attacking a human.
+There are no verified reports of Greenland shark attacks on humans.
 However, some anecdotal evidence suggests that such attacks could occur.
 GEERG divers observed a Greenland shark "stalk" a team of divers.
 They have also seen Greenland sharks investigate diver activities as if they were scouting seal prey, according to the ORS.
 A Greenland shark was reportedly found with a human leg in its stomach off Canada's Baffin Island around 1859, but this report was not verified.

 Are Greenland sharks endangered?